george-hawkins/wifi-spectrum-analyzer/README.md

 You can versions of the GT-24 module and the RP2040-Zero with or without header already soldered.
 In the case of the GT-24 module, I suggest you get the pre-soldered version, to save yourself having to do it but for the RP2040-Zero, I suggest not getting the presolder version if you want to experiment with it first using a breadboard as the presoldered header across the top of the board will prevent it being inserted across the channel running down the middle of the breadboard.

-If you don't already have additional header, the same store, has [1x40 pin header](https://www.aliexpress.com/item/32402348546.html).
+It's not required for the setup described below, but if you think you might need additional header, the same store, has [1x40 pin header](https://www.aliexpress.com/item/32402348546.html).

 I sometimes want to use this setup on-the-go.
 If you already have a powerbank, this is the obvious easy solution for powering things in this situation.
 An alternative is to plug together a USB OTG setup and power it from your smartphone.
 For this, you'll need: